Workloads

 -

-Create an Application load balancing on Amazon EKS to balance application traffic across pods.
+Create an Application Load Balancer to balance application traffic across Pods.
 The application load balancer routes traffic at Layer 7 of the OSI model.

 -